The Williams Brothers: Bob Williams

-Robert F. Williams was born in Wall Lake, Iowa, USA on January 1, 1918.
+Robert F. Williams was born in Wall Lake, Iowa, US on January 1, 1918.
 He was a singer and actor.
 He appeared in the films Janie (1944) and Something in the Wind (1947).
 He reunited with his brothers yearly from 1962 to 1990 for Andy's Christmas specials.
 He died on September 23, 2003, in Terra Bella, California.

 Don Williams

 Donald J. Williams was born in Wall Lake, Iowa, on October 9, 1922.
-After The Williams Brothers broke up, Don Williams moved back to Los Angeles.
+After the Williams Brothers broke up, Don Williams moved back to Los Angeles.
 In LA, he worked on TV shows, where he sang on the Eddie Fisher and Nat King Cole television shows.
 He put together his own act the "Don Williams Singers" and sang for a number of TV commercials.
 He also performed in a singing quartet group, The Masquers, with Burl Ives in a 1951 music video under "Snader Telescriptions" titled "Noah Found Grace in the Eyes of the Lord".
 He was on The Andy Williams Christmas Show.
 He was an opening act at the new Tropicana Las Vegas hotel where he performed for two years.
 In 1958, he was in the musical show "Tropicana Holiday".
 He then became an agent and manager.
 He united with his brothers yearly from 1962 to 1990 for The Andy Williams Christmas.
 Don Williams County Park in Iowa is named after him.

 Don Williams died in Branson, Missouri, on December 30, 2022, at the age of 100.

+The Williams Brothers, second generation (Andrew and David Williams)

+Twin brothers Andrew Williams and David Williams (born February 22, 1959, in Henderson, Nevada, USA), nephews of singer Andy Williams, recorded as the Williams Brothers in the 1990s, and made the Billboard Hot 100 with their song "Can't Cry Hard Enough" in 1992.

+As teen idols, they also made the Hot 100 in 1974, billed as "Andy and David Williams", with the No. 92 entry "What's Your Name".
+This followed an appearance in The Partridge Family.

 Tribute

 Liza Minnelli has paid tribute to the Kay Thompson and the Williams Brothers act in The South Bank Show (2008).
 In her 2008 tour, Minnelli devoted much of the performance to recreating the act, using Thompson's trademark music.
 The success of this tribute led to Minnelli's return to Broadway in December 2008.
-"Liza's at the Palace!" opened at New York's legendary Palace Theatre, an affectionate salute to her godmother, Kay Thompson.
-Supported by a quartet of dynamic singer/dancers standing in for the original Williams Brothers, Liza performed musical hits (with the original vocal arrangements) from the famous act, including such numbers as "I Love a Violin," “Clap Yo' Hands," “Jubilee Time", and "Hello Hello".
-The show won a Tony Award, and was subsequently released on a double CD- preserving the nightclub material in a state-of-the-art recording.
+Liza's at the Palace! opened at New York's legendary Palace Theatre, an affectionate salute to her godmother, Kay Thompson.
+Supported by a quartet of dynamic singer/dancers standing in for the original Williams Brothers, Minnelli performed musical hits (with the original vocal arrangements) from the famous act, including such numbers as "I Love a Violin", "Clap Yo' Hands", "Jubilee Time", and "Hello Hello".
+The show won a Tony Award, and was subsequently released on a double CD, preserving the nightclub material in a state-of-the-art recording.